burtlo/utils_is_a_junk_drawer/presentation.md

 The living room landscape was ever evolving as these colorfully shrouded dunes grew and shrank.
 And there somewhere between two dunes lay my bed.

 My grandmother was a "junk" collector.
-A child of the Great Depression.
+In her younger years it was her business.
 She accepted all manor of things; like books and costume jewelry.
 Combing through it, sorting it, and then re-selling it to people who would contact here through listings she would place in free circulations.

 ## SLIDE - Project 4 Scores

-It was an obsession I never understood.
-It was a habit that gave me great embarrassment.
-Friends, never came over.
+It was her obsession.
+She was a child of the Great Depression.

+As she grew older she continued to collect but it became increasingly harder for her to stay ahead of all of it.
+I was often enlisted to clear tables -- or spaces -- before guests arrived.

 ## SLIDE - Total Project Scores

+... and maybe it's because she passed on recently that I thought about it more - had more questions and more thoughts about the junk she collected.

 ## SLIDE - BLACK

-Now in her absence all of the things that remained became artifacts; meaningful choices made on vacation in a foreign country or treasures from a loved one.
+In her absence all of the things that remained became artifacts; meaningful choices made on vacation in a foreign country or treasures from a loved one.
 Some of it also represented the "junk" she never had a chance to rid herself of.

-... and maybe it's because she passed on recently that I thought about it more - had more questions and more thoughts.

-In her absence each of us in the family tried to find significance in the things that she left behind.
-What did they mean to her -- how did they express her values and how did they express her hopes and desires.

 ## SLIDE - Treasure